Skip to content Skip to footer

 From Eligibility to Impact: How to Participate in the Mission Ocean Mediterranean Calls

-The open calls will be targeted at Ccommunities of actors within EU Member States or Associated Countries.
+The open calls will be targeted at Communities of actors within EU Member States or Associated Countries.

 Applicants must be entities established in the EU or Associated Countries and active in the Mediterranean basin.
 Activities must take place in the Mediterranean basin.